lroellin/lroellin.github.io/about/index.md

 My WordPress blog.
 Now hosted on WordPress's own site so I don't have to care about it anymore.
 I quite like the current state and it's a good way to get content out to people since it integrates quite well into FB and Twitter.

 ### 2016 www.dreami.ch #2
 After having dumped my PHP site because I was not maintaining it anymore, I didn't think of having one anymore.
-I already started my site project, the blog, and that was running pretty fine.
+I already started my side project, the blog, and that was running pretty fine.
 There still were some links around to my actual website and I thought, let's give it a try.

 I wanted to do this in a modern style, so I got current tools and did it the proper way.
 I did reuse some stuff though, like the online tools I wrote (only reused the idea though) and I still like Bootstrap.
 I went for Material Design this time though.